jxtngx/whoop-python-client/docs/reference/user.md

-# User Endpoints
+# User Methods

-The user endpoints provide access to user profile information and body measurements.
+The user methods provide access to user profile information and body measurements.

 ## Overview

-These endpoints allow you to retrieve basic profile information and physical measurements for the authenticated user.
+These methods allow you to retrieve basic profile information and physical measurements for the authenticated user.

 ## Methods